I’d have to say that March of 2019 was one of the most difficult months I’ve ever had with my online business.

 Outsource Skyscraper Link Building Process at Scale (FAIL)

-This task was going to be for the CK website and now that things have gone south, I don’t think it makes sense to spend my time and resources here.
+This task was going to be for Website 5 and now that things have gone south, I don’t think it makes sense to spend my time and resources here.
 For now, this is a no-go.

 I use the Pareto principle when it comes to my websites.
 This basically means that 80% of the traffic and revenue comes from 20% of the effort.
 I think this is true and my goal is to edit the top 50 pages of content on the website and republish them.